PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I threw it in the deepest part of the River Swift, and I had not drawn a sword all the way out of a sheath since that day.
 Well, since the Orc's.
 And, to tell you the truth, I don't care if I never draw one again."

-"After you kill the Wizard you mean."
+"After you kill the Wizard you mean?"

 "I don't want to kill anybody."